MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 Access/Usage - The marker can access the user profile using the username and password.

 Tests - The user should be able to add the profile to the database using the username and password.
 The user should be able to delete the profile from the database using the username and password.

+To test it properly, you can create a new profile using Sign up and then delete the profile using Delete button.

 5. User Reviews Database - We have used the user reviews database to store the user reviews.
 The user can add the reviews to the database and the user can also delete the reviews from the database.